FL Dept of Health in Pinellas - Main Contact Information - Phone Available 24 hrs/day

 If you are a health care provider and need to report a positive HIV or AIDS case please refer to the "Health Care Provider Reporting Guidelines" (pdf 89kb) form and print out and complete one of the following forms and follow the mailing directions listed at the bottom of this webpage.

-Please refer to the Addendum (pdf 303kb) form for antiretroviral codes that should be used on the official Florida HIV/AIDS adult case report form.
+Please refer to the Testing and Treatment form for antiretroviral codes that should be used on the official Florida HIV/AIDS adult case report form.

 - HIV/AIDS reporting information is treated with the strictest confidentiality.